ufidon/cd/mod2/comcirc.md

     - $B(M_i)$ is the binary number by replacing X with 0 and $\overline{X}$ with 1

 📝 Practice
 ---
-- Find all the minterms and maxterms for three and four variables
+- Find all the minterms and maxterms for
+  - three variables
+  - four variables
 - Derive the truth table for each term
+  - three variables (ch2.p17, p18)
+  - four variables

 💡 Sum of minterms
 ---